-I initially traveled to Boracay Island for a 6 month windsurfing vacation.
-After the 6 months past I was looking forward to return to my home country, but after returning I immediately missed my life and the people in Boracay.
+I initially travelled to Boracay Island for a 6-month windsurfing vacation.
+After 6 months passed, I was looking forward to returning to my home country, but after returning, I immediately missed my life and the people in Boracay.

 Tell me about the cost of living – what’s the price of a beer and food?

 The cost of living is very reasonable – even by Philippine standards.

 Some people think Boracay is expensive, but that is mostly just a myth spread around on the internet by people who have never been there.
 They seem to be making assumptions based on popular belief.

 To illustrate my point with an example: finding affordable prices in Manila and Cebu proved a lot harder for me as a foreigner.
 And even Bulalacao, a remote town in the Philippine province Mindoro was more expensive then Boracay.
 So in the end I feel that Boracay is actually one of the cheaper places in the Philippines, at least for a foreigner like me.

 Of course, there are some exceptions, like housing, for example.
 I pay $296 monthly for a studio apartment with a kitchen in the centre of Boracay.
 Elsewhere in the Philippines, you can find housing for less…

 But then of course, you won’t have these 9 beautiful beaches at your doorstep.
 So when you take the quality of life into account, that rent is still a very good value for money…

 Food is one of the things that is cheaper in Boracay than in other places that I’ve been to in the Philippines.
 There’s also a lot of choice!